root-project/web/manual/python/index.md

 ROOT.PyConfig.IgnoreCommandLineOptions = False
 ```

-The available configuration options are described next:
+The available configuration options are:

-- `DisableRootLogon` (default `False`): just like it happens in C++, PyROOT also supports the [rootlogon](https://root.cern/doc/master/rootlogon_8C.html) functionality.
-When PyROOT starts, it will look for a file called `.rootlogon.py` in the user's home directory and, if such file exists, PyROOT will import it.
-This can be used to make some settings every time PyROOT is launched, for example defining some style for your plots:
+- `DisableRootLogon` (default `False`): Just like in C++, PyROOT also supports [rootlogon](https://root.cern/doc/master/rootlogon_8C.html){:target="_blank"}.
+When PyROOT starts, it will look for a file called `.rootlogon.py` in the user's home directory.
+If such file exists, PyROOT will import it.
+You can use it to make some settings every time PyROOT is launched, for example, defining some style for your plots:

 ```python
 # Content of .rootlogon.py